argonaut22/satdatagen/README.md

 ```

 The satdatagen code will query the space-track.org servers for satellite data using the user's login information.
 Note that each user is subject to space-track's query limit - up to 30 queries per minute and up to 300 queries per hour.

+## Usage

+The `satdatagen` library is easy to use.
+A dataset can be generated with minimal lines of code.
+Dataset generation revolves around the creation of 2 objects: a `TimeRange` object and a `GroundLocation` object.

+### `TimeRange`